-Outstanding flavor and moist texture.
-Perfect in salads, baked or boiled.
-Also known as "Purple Marker".
+Heirloom variety with blue-skin and blue-flesh, also knwon as "Purple Marker".
 Stunning appearance, rewarding taste.
-Grow a red, white, and blue potato salad!
-110-135 days to maturity.
+Grow a red, white and blue potato salad!
+Late-season.

 ReviewsWrite a review